What Are the Complications of Diabetes?

 Acute Complications

-Acute complications are the ones that can occur at any time.
-Acute complications can crop up at any time, but if left untreated, they can become worse and lead to chronic complications.
+Acute complications can occur at any time, but if left untreated, they can become worse and lead to chronic complications.

 Types of acute complications with diabetes: